Is Coconut Milk Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Canned or shelf stable carton options from major brands like Thai Kitchen, Aroy D, or Trader Joe's
+- • Organic options from trusted brands like Thai Kitchen, Trader Joe's, or Simple Truth

 ✗ What to Avoid

-- • Products containing tartrazine (Yellow 5) - a synthetic dye linked to embryotoxic effects in animal studies
+- • Products containing tartrazine (Yellow 5) - a synthetic dye with potential embryotoxic effects in animal studies

-- • Coconut milk with sodium benzoate preservative, especially if combined with vitamin C
+- • Coconut milk with sodium benzoate preservative, especially if also contains vitamin C

 - • Heavily sweetened or flavored varieties with long ingredient lists

-- • Products past their expiration date or improperly stored after opening
+- • Products past their expiration date or cans that are dented, bulging, or damaged

 Most Common Ingredients in Coconut Milk Products